These 9 Hidden Waterfalls In Iowa Will Take Your Breath Away

 Iowa is full of hidden gems and secret treasures, and our state has so many surprises to offer both weekend visitors and lifelong residents alike.
 We have everything from towering cliffs to mysterious caves, to sandy beaches and bright blue lakes – but if you travel a little bit further and look a little bit harder, you’ll find that Iowa has something quite unexpected and absolutely magical indeed: waterfalls!
 If you feel like doing a little exploring soon, you’ll want to check out these amazing hidden waterfalls in Iowa:

 Iowa has so much to offer if you just take the time to look.
-Know of any more secret waterfalls in Iowa?
-Share them with us!
+Now that we’ve spilled the beans about these hidden Iowa waterfalls, you’ll be spotting new ones all the time.
+If you find any hiking trails in Iowa with waterfalls or know of any more secret waterfalls in Iowa share them with us!

 Hidden Waterfalls in Iowa